Ohio Healthy Programs

 The Ohio Healthy Programs requirements include:

-- Participating in three Technical Assistance visits with a Children’s Hunger Alliance Nutrition and Physical Activity Coordinator.
+- Participating in three Technical Assistance visits with a Children’s Hunger Alliance Registered Dietitian, where they will assist with:

-- Adopt healthy menus that align with all OHP menu requirements:
+- Adopting healthy menus that align with all OHP menu requirements:

 - Offering a different non-fried vegetable per day in a 5-day period.